 100+ Offline Activities to Reduce Screen Time

-With studies indicating that too much screen time can have a negative impact on children, many parents are searching for ways to protect their kids and regulate screen time.
-Instead of taking their devices away (and possibly sparking resentment), try finding offline activities that are safe and that your child enjoys.
-When students are excited about participating in offline activities they naturally spend less time on their devices and social media.
-Aside from reducing screen time, offline activities provide students with the opportunity to grow, learn new skills, and collect experiences they can add to their student resumes.
+Studies indicate that too much screen time can have a negative impact on children, many parents are searching for ways to protect their kids and regulate screen time.
+When students participate in offline activities they naturally spend less time on their devices and social media and see a variety of mental health benefits.
+Aside from reducing screen time, offline activities provide students with an opportunity to grow, learn new skills, and collect experiences they can add to their resumes.

 Some of the links below may be affiliate links.
 You pay the same price, but we get a small advertising commission from Amazon, etc. This helps to support our program.
 Thanks for all your help!